Stream from heavy rains

 Thus Likai herself started to carry iron for trade and baby girl was her only joy in life.

 Her woman friends persuaded her that she should marry once again – so did she.

 Unfortunately her second husband was extremely jealous of the small girl – Likai loved the girl more than husband.

 One day as Likai was at her hard work, her husband did a terrible thing – murdered girl, chopped in pieces and made a soup of her flesh.
 The fingers were thrown in betel basket.

 Likai returned from her work – but nobody was home.
-At first she was not worried about the girl – neighbours often took good care of her.
+At first, she was not worried about the girl – neighbors often took good care of her.
 Likai found a soup and ate it.
-After the meal she, as usual, looked for some betel… and to her horror she found fingers of her child.
+After the meal she, as usual, looked for some betel… and to her horror, she found fingers of her child.

-As Likai realised what she was eating for dinner, she became insane of horror and grief.
+As Likai realized what she was eating for dinner, she became insane of horror and grief.
 She started to ran through the village until she reached the precipice and threw herself down.

 Some tourists call the smaller fall some 50 m west from the main fall – a daughter.

 - The Legend of Nohkalikai, Cherrapunjee.com.
 Accessed in 28 August 2010